Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Breaking the ``Relativization Barrier"

 \begin{theoremsection} The language $L_s^A$ accepted by the nondeterministic oracle Turing machine $U^A$ with oracle $A$ is in fact in $\mathcal{NP}^A$. \end{theoremsection} \begin{proof} The proof of this theorem is similar to that of Theorem \ref{theorem5.2}.
-Namely, the first step is to define the family of languages: Then, by proof of Theorem \ref{theorem6.3}, we have that Next, we must have to show that for all $i\in\mathbb{N}_1$, and Finally, the conclusion follows from (6.3), (6.4), and (6.5).
-Since the rest of the proof is similar to that of Theorem \ref{theorem5.2}, the more specific details are thus omitted. \end{proof}
+Namely, the first step is to define the family of languages: Then, by proof of Theorem \ref{theorem6.3}, we have Next we must show that for all $i\in\mathbb{N}_1$, and Finally, the conclusion follows from (6.3), (6.4), and (6.5).
+Since the remainder of the proof is similar to that of Theorem \ref{theorem5.2}, the more specific details are therefore omitted. \end{proof}